ndronos/c-nomorph/HowStufWorks.md

 everything from microcontrollers to the most advanced scientific systems can be written in C, and many modern operating systems are written in C.
 ...

-... you'll better understand what high-level languages are doing behind the scenes, such as memory management and garbage collection.
-This understanding can help you write programs that work more efficiently.

 (HowStuffWorks, 2017) pp. 1